mlucianoeze/hid-nx/README.md

     makepkg --clean --cleanbuild --syncdeps --force --install

-### As an akmod package for Red Hat-based distributions
+### As an RPM package for Red Hat-based distributions

-On Red Hat-based distributions such as Fedora (an its atomic variants such as Silverblue, Kinoite, etc.), instead of installing from source directly, it is possible to build and install the module as a package.
+On Red Hat-based distributions such as Fedora (an its atomic variants such as Silverblue, Kinoite, etc.), instead of installing from source directly, it is possible to install the module as a package.
 This is helpful because the rpm packaging system will be aware of it.
 (Note that the [akmod](https://rpmfusion.org/Packaging/KernelModules/Akmods) system will be used to manage the module.)

+This module consists of two packages: `akmod-hid-nx` and `hid-nx-kmod-common`.
+They are both installed together, as they depend on each other.

+You can download them from the [Releases](https://github.com/mlucianoeze/hid-nx/releases) page, or [build them from source](#building-rpm-packages-from-source).

+Install using `dnf`:

+    sudo dnf install ./path/to/akmod-hid-nx.rpm ./path/to/hid-nx-kmod-common.rpm

+Install using `rpm-ostree`:

+    rpm-ostree install ./path/to/akmod-hid-nx.rpm ./path/to/hid-nx-kmod-common.rpm

+#### Building RPM packages from source

 You will need some dependencies, such as `rpmdevtools` and `akmods`.